 In the Service Maintenance, when the position does not require State of Connecticut examinations, the University will expand and identify new advertising and recruitment sources.
 Additionally, the custodian and skilled craft area are also areas that need improvement in their diversification of applicants specifically to attract more females to apply.
 This will be addressed by ensuring diversified recruitment sources are utilized for all open-competitive positions.
-During this reporting period, one Hispanic Female was promoted through rights through this bargaining unit.
+During this reporting period, Two (2) White Males and Two (2) Black Males were promoted through rights through this bargaining unit.